Altuve slugs way into MLB history as Astros down Rangers 8-4

-HOUSTON (AP) — Jose Altuve homered twice and made major league history by hitting a leadoff homer one game after belting a walk-off grand slam to lead the Houston Astros over the Texas Rangers 8-4 on Wednesday night.
+Altuve homered twice and made major league history by hitting a leadoff homer one game after belting a walk-off grand slam to lead the Houston Astros over the Texas Rangers 8-4 on Wednesday night.

-Altuve, whose grand slam in the 10th inning Tuesday night lifted the Astros to a 6-3 victory, became the first player to launch a leadoff homer in the game after hitting a walk-off grand slam, according to STATS.
+Altuve, whose grand slam in the 10th inning Tuesday night lifted the Astros to a 6-3 victory, became the first player to launch a leadoff homer in the game after hitting a walk-off slam, according to STATS.

+“This is a remarkable streak that he’s on,” Houston manager Dusty Baker said.
+“He’s swinging like a power hitter.”

-Altuve connected again with a shot to the train tracks atop left field with two outs in the eighth inning to extend the lead to 8-4 and give him his fifth career multi-homer game.
-Astros rookie Chas McCormick also hit two home runs for his first game with multiple homers on a night when Houston went deep a season-high six times.
+The diminutive second baseman connected again with a shot to the train tracks atop left field with two outs in the eighth inning to extend the lead to 8-4 and give him his fifth career multi-homer game.

+“It’s some of the craziest things I’ve seen from a baseball player,” Houston outfielder Myles Straw said.
+“But I’m not surprised.
+He’s one of the best players I’ve ever seen.”

+Astros rookie Chas McCormick also connected twice for his first game with multiple homers on a night when Houston went deep a season-high six times.

 Altuve’s leadoff drive was one of a career-worst four homers allowed by Jordan Lyles (2-5) that put the Astros up 5-1 early.
-McCormick, Martín Maldonado and Myles Straw also connected off Lyles, who began his career in Houston.
+McCormick, Martín Maldonado and Straw also connected off Lyles, who began his career in Houston.

+“They made me pay for most of my mistakes over the plate,” Lyles said.
+“This is a very good lineup.
+Every ball that I threw over the plate went for an extra-base hit or over the wall.
+I’ve got to do a little bit better command-wise.”

 McCormick’s second homer came against Taylor Hearn in the sixth.